greg-js/arch-wiki-md-repo/wiki/_content/english/QEMU.md

 See [Internet sharing](/index.php/Internet_sharing "Internet sharing") as a reference.

-There you can find what's needed to share the network between devices, included tap and tun ones.
+There you can find what is needed to share the network between devices, included tap and tun ones.
 The following just hints further on some of the host configurations required.
 As indicated in the reference above, the client needs to be configured for a static IP, using the IP assigned to the tap interface as the gateway.
 The caveat is that the DNS servers on the client might need to be manually edited if they change when changing from one host device connected to the network to another.

 To allow IP forwarding on every boot, one need to add the following lines to sysctl configuration file inside /etc/sysctl.d: